marcinwojtasiak/MSiD-Project/README.md

 I achieved a loss of 0.2578 and an accuracy of 94.31%
 <img src="./images/plots.png">
 ### Usage
 To create and train the CNN, you need [data/fashion](https://github.com/marcinwojtasiak/MSiD-Project/tree/master/data/fashion), [mnist_reader](https://github.com/marcinwojtasiak/MSiD-Project/blob/master/mnist_reader.py) and [cnn.py](https://github.com/marcinwojtasiak/MSiD-Project/blob/master/cnn.py) files.
 The cnn.py script will train the model and save it in folder trained_model as "cnn" using kers.model.save_model, together with history dictionary from history object as "history" using pickle.
+The scrpit uses numpy, sklearn, matplotlib and tensorflow.
-There is my trained CNN in folder [trained_model](https://github.com/marcinwojtasiak/MSiD-Project/tree/master/trained_model) which can be loaded using keras.model.load_model as well as it's training history.
+There is my trained CNN in folder [trained_model](https://github.com/marcinwojtasiak/MSiD-Project/tree/master/trained_model) which can be loaded using keras.model.load_model, there is also it's training history which you can load with pickle and use to plot loss and accuracy.
 test_model.py will load those and print model summary, evaluate the model and plot the history.
+It uses pickle, matplotlib and tensorflow.